Courtesy of Freepik

 b) A company sincere about meeting your needs, educating you on how you can achieve the best utility from their product, and lavishing you with the best service after the deal is done?

 I think the answer is quite obvious.
+And this is where the value of content marketing comes in.

 The irony is this.
 While the big boys like Coca Cola, Amazon, and Nike have learned the importance of content marketing, it is the smaller mom and pop outfits which need it even more.